 Day 16: I woke up at 5 a.m. this morning to work out, and I'm not even tired.
 Who am I?
 I'm actually more energetic than ever, and I just made beet and celery juice.
 I also made lentil soup for dinner and it's actually delicious.
 I am shooketh!

 Day 17: It’s 6:39 a.m. and I just finished my workout.
 I've officially reached the peak of my 30-day challenge having completed 17 days of nothing but plant-based foods.
-That said, I'm on the way to a music festival in Concord, California, and all I'm snacking on during the six-hour road trip are pumpkin seeds and lentil soup for dinner.
+That said, I'm on a road trip to Concord, California, and all I'm snacking on during the six-hour drive are pumpkin seeds and lentil soup for dinner.
 This shall be fun and interesting…

-Day 18: At a festival and I can't drink or get a funnel cake.
+Day 18: On a road trip and I can't drink or get junk food.
 SOS.

 Day 19: On my way back to L.A. and I'm snacking on a pear.
 Eleven more days!